gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 character.
 But such an approach results in repetitive, predictable strings that don't look like coherent language.
 A more interesting approach makes slightly more suprising
 choices: it introduces randomness in the sampling process, by sampling from the probability distribution for the next character.
 This is called *stochastic sampling* (recall that *stochasticity* is what we call *randomness* in this field).

+Sampling probabilistically from the softmax output of the model is neat:  it allows even unlikely characters to be sampled some of the time, generating more interesting looking sentences and sometimes showing creativity by coming up with new, realistic sounding words that didn't occur in the training data.
+But there's one issue with this
+strategy: it doesn't offer a way to *control the amount of randomness* in the sampling process.